 B. Any dimensions shown on the Zoning Map are in feet and are measured horizontally and, when measured from a street, are measured from the street right-of-way line even if the center line of that street is used for the location of the zoning district line.

-C. The exact location of any disputed zoning district boundary line shall be determined by the Zoning Board of Adjustment.
+C. The exact location of any disputed zoning district boundary line shall be determined by the Planning Board.

 D. The zoning standards, controls and designations apply to every structure, lot and use within each district, and the district lines extend vertically in both directions from ground level.